 These 2 Rangers forwards in good place to start training camp, GM believes

-Whether it was Drury discussing his strong relationship with captain Jacob Trouba, whom he tried to trade this past off season, or reflecting on hard lessons learned losing in two of the past three Eastern Conference Finals, the Rangers GM had a positive spin for pretty much each topic tossed his way.
+Whether it was Drury discussing his strong relationship with captain Jacob Trouba, whom he tried to trade this past offseason, or reflecting on the hard lessons learned losing in two of the past three Eastern Conference Finals, the Rangers GM had a positive spin for pretty much each topic tossed his way.

 That includes how he feels about young forwards Kaapo Kakko and Filip Chytil.
-Each is looking to rebound from a difficult season in 2023-24.
-And the GM is feeling good about the prospect of each to do exactly that heading into training camp.
+Each is looking to rebound from a difficult 2023-24 season.
+But the GM is feeling good about the prospect of each to do exactly that heading into training camp.

 “Another guy that had a terrific offseason and in early testing just looks great,” Drury said.
 “I think he’s out to prove that last year was a fluke, and he’s ready to have a good year for us.”

 Kakko scored 18 goals and had 40 points two seasons ago.
-He appeared to be on verge of breaking out to be the key contributor the Rangers envisioned when they selected him No. 2 overall in the 2019 draft.
+He appeared to be on verge of breaking out to be the key contributor the Rangers envisioned when they selected him with the No. 2 pick in the 2019 NHL Draft.

 Then he hit a brick wall last season.

 It’s no secret that Kakko didn’t have a good season in 2023-24.
 Sidelined with a lower-body injury at the end of November, Kakko missed 21 games during the middle of the season.
-In 61 regular-season games, he accumulated a meager 19 points, with 13 goals and six assists.
+In 61 regular-season games, he accumulated a meager 19 points (13 goals, six assists).

-“He dealt with an injury last year & admittedly he didn’t have the best year,” Drury stated flatly.
+“He dealt with an injury last year, and admittedly he didn’t have the best year,” Drury stated flatly.

 No bueno.